cartershanklin/pyspark-cheatsheet/notebook.md

 docker run -it --rm -p 8888:8888 -p 4040:4040 -p 4041:4041 jupyter/pyspark-notebook
 ```

-The second command will produce a link you need to click on to open the Jupyter notebook, for example you may see:
+The second command will produce a link you need to click to open the Jupyter notebook, for example you may see:
 ```
 [C 20:48:13.082 NotebookApp]